MARKET SNAPSHOT: U.S. Stocks Poised To Dance Around Record Levels Again As More Earnings Hit

 U.S. stock futures pointed to little change at the open Tuesday, setting the Dow average and S&P 500 on course to hold near their all-time closing highs hit in the prior sessions.

-Traders are bracing for another round of earnings reports from household names like CVS Health Corp. and Dean Foods Co.
+Traders are taking in another round of earnings reports from household names like CVS Health Corp. and Dean Foods Co.

 On Monday, the Dow achieved its ninth-straight record close (http://www.marketwatch.com/story/dow-industrials-shape-up-for-record-no9-2017-08-07), as the S&P 500 also ended at a record.
 The Nasdaq Composite climbed to within 0.6% of its all-time closing high reached in late July.